SolariusScorch/XComFiles/X-Com_Files_readme.txt

 It really helps!

 CHANGELOG:
+: Warp Cannon damage increased.
-1.0: New features: random events, commendations (with bonuses), enhancement treatments; basic agent stats lowered for balance.
+1.0: Updated to OXCE 6.1.1.
+New features: random events, commendations (with bonuses), enhancement treatments; basic agent stats lowered for balance.
 New stat: Readiness, and associated exhaustion mechanics.
 New alien race: Chaser (sprites by Voidavatar and Finnik).
 New units: Owlman (sprites provided by Wizard Brandon, sounds by SparroHawc), Black Sun Stormtrooper, Muton Shader, Bio-drone, Ethereal Servitor, Ethereal Eliminator.
-New weapons: Messer, Hydra Laser, Magneto-Plasma Gun, Recoilless Rifle, Mortar, Chainsaw (all from Piratez), Harpoon Gun, ADS (both by Finnik), Warp Rifle, Warp Cannon, Death Disc, Spectral Scythe, Cross.
+New weapons: Messer, Hydra Laser, Magneto-Plasma Gun, Recoilless Gun, Mortar, Chainsaw (all from Piratez), Harpoon Gun, ADS (both by Finnik), Warp Rifle, Warp Cannon, Death Disc, Spectral Scythe, Cross.
 New items: Elerium Flare (by Starving Poet), Trace Flare, Rosary.
 New craft weapon: Heavy Stormlance.
-New dossiers: Grishka "Bullet" Yashin (by Dioxine), Agent 'Smiles' McGee.
+New dossiers: Grishka "Bullet" Yashin (by Dioxine), Agent "Smiles" McGee.
 New missions: Downed UFO Near Village, M.A.G.M.A.
 Cosmonaut Rescue (both by Finnik), Syndicate Field Test, They Came From The Sea, Depthpocalypse, Moon Outpost, Moon Underground Conduits, Alien Lunar Colony: Suburbia, Alien Lunar Colony: Main, Alien Lunar Colony: Core.
 Overhaul of agent advancement mechanics.
 Horrors now may appear on Exobiological Contamination missions after two years.
 More alien missions after invasion.
 Added armor values to certain UFOs.
 Dogs are now zombified into zombie dogs.
 Added extra "incentives" to make sure the player doesn't procrastinate.
 Psi now costs Readiness.
 Removed excessive Alien Data Slates and modified their rewards.
 Dog Bark now doesn't ignore armor completely.
 Power Armor no longer costs maintenance.
 New logos (by Arvidus).
 New Plasma Subrifle graphics (bigob by Brain_322).
 New Pickup picture (by Alex D).
 New backgrounds.
 New autopsy picture for Chaser (by Voidavatar).
 New fancy daze effect (by Finnik).
 Improved Ufopedia item page (by Kato).
 Added flags for dogs, rats and AI units.
-Added a submod with Cyrillic names.
+Added a submod with Cyrillic names (by Kato).
 Fixed funding from small countries.
 Minor updates and fixes.
 0.9.9e: Missions are now properly interrupted after they're no longer valid, even in the same month.
 A bit less monster hunts in general.
 Added extra alien research missions in early game (by Finnik).
 Damaging a UFO on base defense decreases the number of attackers.
 Defensive roboturrets are now player controlled.
 Cybermite now has tremorsense.
 Chryssalid is now a little stealthy.
 Alien Brain is now (practically) immune to psi.
 Gillman weapon debuff.
 Less Gillmen in Church of Dagon HQ.
 Special animation for plasma explosions.
 New visual effect on successful flashbang attack (by Finnik).
 New markers for the MiB base (by Finnik).
 New autopsy picture for the Tasoth (by Efrenespartano and Luke83).
 Tomb Guard now has green blood (by Dioxine).
 Restored vanilla Firestorm icons.
 Added some armor and attraction attributes to various items.
 Rebalanced Skulljack.
 Shogg Lantern is now buyable.
 Syndicate Warehouse made bigger to avoid a crash when using Osprey.
 Fixed a crash on capturing Samael alive.
 Fixed radar dish on Intelligence Center map.
 Fixed handob indexing.
 Minor fixes.
 0.9.9d: New Dossiers: Baba Donka (by Tarkalak), Arastoo Namdar (by The Third Curry), Gabriel 'The Bone Father' Nadeau (by Dirty Skeletons Done Dirt Cheap).
 New unit: Samael of Apocalypse.
 New mission: Project Samael.
 New weapon: Staff of Samael.
 New armors: Heavy Tactical Suit, Heavy Tritanium Suit.
 New bigobs for natural weapons.
 New death and attack sounds for some units.
 Improved Ufopaedia background (by Kato).
 Fixed Slovak and Czech name lists (by Bartojan).
 Fixed a crash on selling X-Rats.
 Minor fixes.
 0.9.9c: 8 new faces.
 Improved paperdolls' toes (based on Dioxine's work).
 Improved Syndicate Supersoldier's paperdoll (by Dioxine).
 Improved sewers entrance (by Dioxine).
 Fixed a crash on The Hollow Man article.
 Fixed death tiles in ADVENT_MEDICINE.
 Minor fixes.